pingcap/blog/about-the-tidb-source-code.md

     This is the core of the entire SQL layer.
 After a SQL statement is parsed to an abstract syntax tree (AST), the query plan is generated and optimized (including logical optimization and physical optimization) in this package.

-    This is the core of the entire SQL layer.
-After a SQL statement is parsed to an abstract syntax tree (AST), the query plan is generated and optimized (including logical optimization and physical optimization) in this package.

-    This is the core of the entire SQL layer.
-After a SQL statement is parsed to an abstract syntax tree (AST), the query plan is generated and optimized (including logical optimization and physical optimization) in this package.

     The following functions are also included in this package:

     + [`validator.go`](https://github.com/pingcap/tidb/blob/rc2.3/plan/validator.go): Validates the AST.